plan-research/project-minimization/docs/Settings.md

   project.service<MinimizationPluginSettings>().state.exceptionComparingStrategy
   ```

-- **Creating aт Observable Field**: Create an observable to watch for changes in a setting field.
+- **Creating an Observable Field**: Create an observable to watch for changes in a setting field.
   ```kotlin
   private val stages by project.service<MinimizationPluginSettings>()
       .stateObservable